-Appeal from the District Court of the First Judicial District, State of Idaho,
+Appeal from the District Court of the Fourth Judicial District, State of Idaho, Ada

-Eric D. Fredericksen, State Appellate Public Defender; Eric R. Lehtinen, Deputy
+Eric D. Fredericksen, State Appellate Public Defender; Sally J. Cooley, Deputy

 Appellate Public Defender, Boise, for appellant.

 Hon.
-Lawrence G. Wasden, Attorney General; John C. McKinney, Deputy
+Lawrence G. Wasden, Attorney General; Andrew V. Wake, Deputy

 Attorney General, Boise, for respondent.